 - Smart ventilation toward an assessment of airflow imbalance and supply temperature set-points – Kevin Michael Smith, Technical University of Denmark, Denmark

-- Durability of humidity-based ventilation components after 15 years of operation in French residential buildings – Lab tests – Gaëlle Guyot, Cerema, France
+- The durability of performances of humidity-based ventilation after 15 years of operation in French residential buildings, Adeline Melois, CEREMA/DTerCE/DTT/BAT, France

 - Assessing demand-controlled ventilation strategies based on one CO2 sensor – Gabriel Rojas-Kopeinig, Innsbruck University, Austria